AnthonyDickson/AuralLearner/README.md

 on how accurately they sing both of the notes in the interval.
 The setup is similar to the setup of the pitch matching exercise however the user can change both the root note of the interval and the type of interval.
-Unfortunately this exercise is still buggy and not working 100% correctly.
+Unfortunately this exercise is still buggy and not working correctly.

-### Other Exercises

-We also plan to implement two other types of exercises, melody and rhythm exercises.
-These will be largely the same as the above except the former will have the user singing a melody and the latter will have the user clapping a rhythm.